 Northern Roots Masterplan Consultation – help shape the vision

-The first stage of consultation on the masterplan proposal has now closed, but you can still view the interactive site map, explore proposals and look at other people’s comments.
-For next steps, process and timeline, see below.
+The first stage of consultation on the masterplan proposal has now closed, however you can still view the interactive site map, explore proposals and look at other people’s comments.

 Northern Roots Site Tours

 Northern Roots is running two site tours in October.
 Your chance to meet the Northern Roots team, walk the site, and learn more about the project and key elements of the masterplan proposal in situ.

 The Northern Roots site is 160-acres, so these site tours will focus on the top third of the site and on key proposals including the proposed Visitor Centre, Learning Centre, growing areas, solar array and Bike Hub.
 We will also be able to share and discuss Northern Roots’ approach to enhancing habitat, landscape and biodiversity, and plans for carbon capture and green energy generation.

 Tours will run on Saturday 9th October, 10am to midday, and Saturday 23rd October, 10am to midday.
 Places are limited and allocated on a first-come, first-served basis.
 Tours are free but must be booked.